joehahn/grid_walker/README.md

 ### Summary:
-The grid_walker demo uses Q-learning to teach a neural net AI how to navigate an agent as it steps across a square 6x6 grid towards its goal while avoiding obstacles and hazards.
+This grid_walker demo uses Q-learning to teach a neural net AI how to navigate an agent
+#about a 6x6 grid, guiding it towards a goal while avoiding obstacles and hazards.

+This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html .
+Outlace's original code was a sub-optimal mess, while I like to think this version is less so.
+However his summary of Q-learning is excellent and worth a read.

 ### Setup:

-I execute grid_walker on my Mac laptop, where I installed Anaconda python 2.7 plus additional libraries:
+I execute grid_walker on my Mac laptop where I've installed Anaconda python 2.7 plus other nedded libraries via:

     wget https://repo.continuum.io/miniconda/Miniconda2-latest-MacOSX-x86_64.sh
     chmod +x ./Miniconda2-latest-MacOSX-x86_64.sh